wjw55/personal-website/README.md

 2. Import the project in Vercel.
 3. Use the default Next.js build settings.
 4. Replace `metadataBase` in `app/layout.tsx` with the production URL before launch.
+5. Run `npm run build` locally before deployment.

 ## Content Roadmap

 Good next steps:

-- Add real project case studies with outcomes and screenshots.
-- Add a real Open Graph image once the site identity is final.
+- Add screenshots or short walkthroughs for public projects.
+- Add live demo links where projects are safely publishable.
+- Replace `metadataBase` with the production URL after deployment.
 - Review contrast, keyboard navigation, and mobile spacing after real content is added.